doblerone/QA-DKRZ_FPSCONV/docs/sphinx/userguide/installation.rst

   external tables and programs are downloaded to a ``QA_HOME`` directory;
   the user is asked for the path.
-- The user's home directory contains a config.txt file in directory .qa-dkrz created and updated by user defined control statements.
+- The user's home directory contains a config.txt file in directory .qa-dkrz by default, created and updated by user defined control statements.

 The full set of options is described by: